 Social media is an inevitable part of running a modern business.
 Whether your business is active on social media or not, you can be sure that your guests are tweeting, posting, and Instagramming about your restaurant online.

 For many restaurant operators, managing social media profiles is just another item on the increasingly long list of to-dos.
 For others, social media is a priority in their business development and something they’ve built into their restaurant marketing plans.

 It is from these gurus that we derive inspiration and motivation.

-Here are 10 best practices and examples to inspire your restaurant social media marketing efforts and apply them to your own business.
+Here are 10 best practices and examples to inspire your restaurant social media strategy and apply them to your own business.